dylanleclair/tip2thetop/README.md

 2.)
 Make sure you have Java8 installed as you will need it to run the application.
 The most recent versions of Java, such as JDK11 do not come with support for JavaFX.

+Instructions on the installation of Java can be found [here](https://www.java.com/en/download/help/download_options.xml)

 3.)
 Compile the game in the terminal of your choice.
 ```
 cd tip2thetop